jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/State.md

 - Displaying a list of items that change based on user interaction.
 - Handling user inputs in forms, such as text inputs or switches.
 By storing input values in the state, you can easily control the components and validate user input.
-- Control the behavior of components, like showing or hiding a component based on a condition, enabling or disabling buttons or fields, and resetting a component's value.&#x20;
+- Control the behavior of components, like showing or hiding a component based on a condition, enabling or disabling buttons or fields, and resetting a component's value.
 - State is local to the jig or component where it is declared; you can share the state across multiple jigs and their components or use a global state across the entire solution.

 State allows you to **read** and **write** the state of various data in your solution at runtime.